Support Safe Vehicles

 Around the country, local governments are joining the Safer Fleets Challenge and taking steps to retrofit their fleets with intelligent speed assistance.
 Families for Safe Streets has joined with America Walks and others to get 50 local governments to adopt ISA by 2025.
 As part of the federal government’s commitment to eliminate traffic deaths on our roadways, the federal government should be leading the way and installing ISA in all 600,000 non-emergency federal vehicles.

 American cities including New York City are already piloting the most effective type of ISA technology in their city fleets with tremendous results.
-In January 2023, the city announced the initiative's early success with fleet vehicles staying within the set speed limits for 99% of miles driven and a 36% reduction in hard braking events.
+An independent evaluation by the Volpe Center found that 500 municipal fleet vehicles equipped with ISA technology have driven 2.9 million miles and reduced speeding by 64% compared to the control group.
+In addition, there was a 36% reduction in hard braking events in vehicles equipped with ISA.
 Hard braking indicates unsafe driving habits, including speeding and tailgating.

 Check out the video demonstration to see the technology in action.